ogarrett7/WindowsSG/Lesson5_NetworkingProtocols.md

 NetBIOS uses specific ports for its operations:

 * **Name Service (TCP Port 137):**
-The NetBIOS Name Service (NBNS) is responsible for resolving NetBIOS names to IP addresses.
-This service allows devices to find each other on the network by their NetBIOS name (e.g., MYCOMPUTER), translating it into an IP address that can be used to establish a connection.

 * **Session Service (TCP Port 139):**
-The NetBIOS Session Service enables reliable, connection-oriented communication between devices.
-It manages connections for applications that need to transfer data in a guaranteed manner, such as when accessing shared files or printers over the network.

 * **Datagram Service (UDP Port 138):**
-The NetBIOS Datagram Service is used for connectionless communication, where messages (or datagrams) are broadcast to all devices on the network.
-This is useful for tasks such as service discovery or network announcements (e.g., broadcasting a message to all devices that a new service is available).

 ### 2. nbtstat command